hemnath12-hub/Personal-portfolio-website/README.md

 ## 🎯 Purpose
 This portfolio website acts as a digital resume to present my technical skills and projects in a professional manner.
 It also demonstrates my understanding of front-end web development and UI design principles.

-## 📸 Preview
-("C:\Users\RADHIGA\Videos\Captures\My Portfolio - Profile 1 - Microsoft​ Edge 2025-12-26 11-55-29.mp4")

-## 📄 License
-This project is open-source and created for learning and personal branding purposes.